omergertel/pyformance/README.md

     ...         # do stuff
     >>> print reg.dump_metrics()

+## Reporters
+### Hosted Graphite Reporter
+A simple call which will periodically push out your metrics to [Hosted Graphite](https://www.hostedgraphite.com/) using the HTTP Interface.

+    registry = MetricsRegistry()
+    #Push metrics contained in registry to hosted graphite every 10s for the account specified by Key
+	reporter = HostedGraphiteReporter(registry, 10, "XXXXXXXX-XXX-XXXXX-XXXX-XXXXXXXXXX")
+    # Some time later we increment metrics
+    histogram = registry.histogram("test.histogram")
+    histogram.add(0)
+	histogram.add(10)
+	histogram.add(25)

 ## Examples
 ### Decorators
 The simplest and easiest way to use the PyFormance library.